cambridgeltl/python4cl/CONTRIBUTING.md

 - Code prettifier, self-explanatory;
 - Table of contents, which comes in handy when working with large notebooks;
 - Live Markdown Preview, self-explanatory;
-- Scratchpad, which allows you to fire a throwaway cell by pressing CTRL+B;
+- Scratchpad, which allows you to fire a throwaway cell by pressing CTRL+B.
-- Variable Inspector, self-explanatory.